Maximus of Turin: Works

-There are about ninety of his sermons extant.
+There are about 100 of his sermons extant.
 His writings illustrate the customs and living conditions of the Lombard population at the time of the Gothic invasions; one homily contains the description of the destruction of Milan by Attila.
 Sermons 17 and 18 are addressed to the well-to-do reminding them that it is a Christian's responsibility to meet civil obligations, particularly in difficult times.
 With the lack of an effective civil administration, Maximus stated that it was a duty to pay taxes, regardless of how much one might prefer not to.(Sermon 26).

 Other homilies are on the seasons of the ecclesiastical year and the feasts of Our Lord; 64–82.
 On the feast days of saints, his subject was the saint being commemorated that day.
 Several lessons from his homilies were inserted in the Roman Breviary.

 Maximus authored numerous discourses, first edited by Bruno Bruni, and published in 1784.
 These consist of one hundred and eighteen homilies, one hundred and sixteen sermons, and six treatises (tractatus).
 Many writings, however, which Bruni ascribes to Maximus are of doubtful origin.
-A new edition was published in the collection Corpus Christianorum Series Latina by Almut Mutzenbecher (n° XXIII, Turnhout 1962) which has accurately identified the corpus to be attributed to Maximus I of Turin.
-This is currently the best edition of Maximus' sermons (see this edition for more information on content and datation of each sermon).
+An edition was published in the collection Corpus Christianorum Series Latina by Almut Mutzenbecher (n° XXIII, Turnhout 1962) which has accurately identified the corpus to be attributed to Maximus I of Turin.

-Three of the treatises are on baptism (but, now to be attributed to an anonym author of northern Italy, see Anonimo Veronese, Omelie mistagogiche e catechetiche, edizione critica e studio a cura di Giuseppe Sobrero, Rome, 1992), one against the Pagans, and one against the Jews.
-The last two are extant only in fragments, and their genuineness is doubtful.
-The sixth treatise, whose genuineness is also doubtful, contains short discourses on twenty-three topics taken from the Four Gospels.
 An appendix contains writings of uncertain authorship: thirty-one sermons, three homilies, and two long epistles addressed to a sick friend.
 The discourses are usually very brief, and couched in forcible, though at times over flowery language.
 Among the many facts of liturgy and history touched on in the discourses are: abstinence during Lent (hom.
 44), no fasting or kneeling at prayers during paschal time (hom.
 61), fasting on the Vigil of Pentecost (hom.
 62), the synod of Milan in 389 at which Jovinianus was condemned (hom.
 9), the impending barbarian invasion (hom.
 86–92), the destruction of the Church of Milan by the barbarians (hom.
 94), various pagan superstitions still prevalent at his time (hom.
 16, 100–02), and the supremacy of St. Peter (hom.
 54, 70, 72, serm.
 114).